Richmond Hill, Georgia: Education

 Bryan County School District serves Richmond Hill.
 The town has seven public schools for students between the ages of five and 21 (21 in cases of challenged high-school students).
 They are Richmond Hill Primary School (RHPS), Richmond Hill Elementary School (RHES), George Washington Carver Upper Elementary School (GWCES), McAllister Elementary School (MES), France Meeks Elementary School (FMES) Richmond Hill Middle School (RHMS), and Richmond Hill High School (RHHS).
 Of the two high schools, Richmond Hill High has the highest scores in Bryan County.
 The city is currently expanding its schools due to a large spike in the number of people migrating to the city during the last thirty years.
-Two new elementary and middle schools have been built recently.
+Two new elementary, a middle schools, and an expanded high school have been built recently.
 Richmond Hill is expected to grow exponentially in the next few years based on the trend of the increasing population since the early-1990s.

 Healthcare

 In 2011, Winn Army Community Hospital opened to serve the large military population in the area.
 It serves military retirees and their families only.
 For the general public, the nearest emergency room is located in Savannah at St. Joseph's Hospital, about 15 mi away.